Cloudxtreme/emulator/README.md

-# emulator
+# Roluan Emulator
-Emulator for ternary computer written i c#
+Emulator for ternary computer written in c#